Kerman carpet: Technique

-May Beattie has defined seven classes of Kerman carpets and identified a unique structure she called the "Vase technique" characterised by three shoots of weft between rows of knots.
-The first and third are typically woolen and at high tension, while the second one, at low tension, is normally made of silk or cotton.
+May Beattie has defined seven classes of Kerman carpets and identified a structure she called the "vase technique", characterised by three shoots of weft between rows of knots.
+The first and third are typically woolen and woven at high tension, while the second one, at low tension, is normally made of silk or cotton.
 Warps are markedly displaced and the Persian knot is open to the left.
 This technique distinguishes Kerman carpets from both the Safavid (1501-1722) and subsequent (1722-1834) periods.
 Most Persian carpets, in contrast, used the "Turkish knot".

-The dye process for Kerman carpets took place while the wool was still in flock and before spinning, allowing for uniform color.
-The palette for Kerman carpets is as brilliant as it is varied.
-Tones can range from ivory, blue and magenta to a more golden and saffron cast.
+The dyeing process for Kerman carpets took place while the wool was still in flock before spinning, allowing for uniform color.
+The colour palette for Kerman carpets is widely varied.
+Tones can range from ivory, blue and magenta to a golden or saffron cast.

 History

 Kerman has been a major center for the production of high quality carpets since at least the 15th century.